This post may contain affiliate links. Please read my Privacy Policy for details.

 Frequently Asked Questions

-A spritz is a cocktail made with prosecco, bitter liquor, club soda, or Sprite.
+A spritz is a cocktail made with prosecco, bitter liquor, soda, or Sprite.
 The sweetness in the prosecco and the bitter liquor balance each other to create a refreshing drink.

 A spritzer is a tall chilled drink, whereas a spritz is a small drink with a light spray.

-Prosecco is an Italian sparkling wine from the Veneto region of Italy made predominantly glera grapes.
+Prosecco is an Italian sparkling wine from the Veneto region of Italy made predominantly of glera grapes.
 The carbonation levels vary from sparkling semi-sparkling to still.

 On the other hand, Champagne can come from the Champagne region of France.